 - School-specific supplemental questions – these questions might be as simple as checking off residency information, or they could be as complex as extra essays.
 Common supplemental essay questions ask you to elaborate on an extracurricular activity, a community you’re a part of, or why you want to attend a specific school.

-- Disciplinary Information – beginning in the 2021-2022 school year, the Common App will not require students to disclose whether they’ve been subject to disciplinary action at their schools (read the announcement here).
+- Disciplinary Information – since the 2021-2022 school year, the Common App has not required students to disclose whether they’ve been subject to disciplinary action at their schools (read the announcement here).
 Colleges can choose to ask about disciplinary action in their supplemental questions, but it’s too early to tell whether that will be a common practice.

 Where Should I Start?

 First thing’s first – create an account!
 Go to commonapp.org and click “Start your application” to set up your login information.
 Be sure to use the email address where you want to receive correspondence from colleges, including updates on missing materials and admissions decisions.
 Some students create a new email address just for this purpose.